 Deep breathing and coughing exercises are very important to prevent complications with your lungs such as infection and congestion.
 To do these exercises take 10 deep breaths, holding each for 3 seconds and follow this with a strong cough.
-You should plan to do these exercises at least 10 times per day (try to do this once every hour you are awake).
+You should plan to do these exercises at least 10 times per day (try to do this every hour you are awake).

-Foot and ankle exercises should also be undertaken as they are very important in aiding circulation and to reducing the risk of blood clots and help prevent stiffness.
+Foot and ankle exercises should also be undertaken as they are very important in aiding circulation and to reduce the risk of blood clots and help prevent stiffness.
 Move both ankles up and down 10 times, do it every hour.
+Examples of how to do these basic exercises are outlined in the diagrams on the next page.
 If you are unsure of how to do these exercises please ask the physiotherapist for assistance.

 Physiotherapy begins soon after surgery with exercises in bed.
-Your physiotherapist will go through a number of exercises with you to improve your strength and flexibility.
+Your Physiotherapist will go through a number of exercises with you to improve your strength and flexibility.